Facebook facebook Facebook twitter

 The 1990 earthquake only caused more damage to the already ruined Diplomat Hotel.

-The list of haunted places saved the best for last: before being famous as the Diplomat Hotel, the 17-hectare area was the lot of the Dominican Hill Retreat House, built in 1913.
+The list of haunted places in Baguio saved the best for last: before being famous, haunted in Baguio as the Diplomat Hotel, the 17-hectare area was the lot of the Dominican Hill Retreat House, built in 1913.

-During the Second World War, the Japanese secret police force Kempeitai raided the retreat house which served as a refugee camp at the time.
-They brutally raped, massacred, and even beheaded most of the refugees and the tending priests and nuns.
+During the Second World War, the Japanese secret police force Kempeitai raided the retreat house, which served as a refugee camp.
+They brutally raped, massacred, and even beheaded most refugees and the tending priests and nuns.

-When it was reacquired by businessman and known faith healer Tony Agpaoa in 1973, he turned it into the Diplomat Hotel, a 33-bedroom accommodation for recuperating patients.
-However, it was closed down in 1987 after the businessman had a heart attack inside the hotel and eventually died.
+When businessman and known faith healer Tony Agpaoa reacquired this haunted places in Baguio in 1973, he turned it into the Diplomat Hotel, a 33-bedroom accommodation for recuperating patients.
+However, it was closed in 1987 after the businessman had a heart attack inside the hotel and died.

 The records also show that a fire broke out in the hotel, killing trapped guests and caretakers.
 One of them was also reported to have committed suicide by jumping off the rooftop.

-Those who dared to walk these haunted place ruins report seeing headless priests, dark apparitions, the old fountain flowing with blood, or hearing agonizing screams, doors, and windows banging, and maniacal laughter.
+Those who dared to walk this ruins haunted places in Baguio report seeing headless priests, dark apparitions, the old fountain flowing with blood, or hearing agonizing screams, doors and windows banging, and maniacal laughter.
 Good luck surviving this one.

 How to get to Diplomat Hotel: via commute: From the city center, walk towards the jeepney terminal by taking a right from Harrison Road at the intersection of Abanao Square towards Zandueta Street.
-Turn left towards Kayang Street, there should be a terminal of jeepneys that directly go to Lourdes/Dominican Hill; via private car: From the city center, head towards Bauang-Baguio Road then left towards Naguilian Road, then left towards Dominican Hill Road.
+Turn left towards Kayang Street; there should be a terminal of jeepneys that directly go to Lourdes/Dominican Hill or ask about this haunted places in Baguio; via private car: From the city center, head towards Bauang-Baguio Road, then left towards Naguilian Road, then left towards Dominican Hill Road.
 Follow the road towards the end, as it will take you straight to Diplomat Hotel in Baguio.

 Visit Yoorekka for the best places to go and things to do this Halloween in Baguio!